Appdynamics/coherence-monitoring-extension/README.md

     If telnet works, it confirm the access to the coherence server.

 2. Start jconsole.
-Jconsole comes as a utitlity with installed jdk.
+Jconsole comes as a utility with installed jdk.
 After giving the correct host and port , check if Coherence mbean shows up.

 ## Metrics Provided ##